touchHLE/touchHLE/README.md

 ## Platform support

+* Officially supported: x64 Windows and x64 macOS.
+  * These are the platforms with binary releases.
-touchHLE has been tested and is to be considered supported on x64 Windows and x64 macOS.
-It is possible to build it on some Linux and AArch64 systems, but this isn't a promise and we don't provide binary releases for those platforms.
-If you're an Apple Silicon Mac user: don't worry, the x64 macOS build reportedly works under Rosetta.
+  * If you're an Apple Silicon Mac user, the x64 build reportedly works in Rosetta.
+* Probably works, but you must build it yourself: AArch64 macOS, x64 Linux, AArch64 Linux.
+* Never?: other architectures.

-**Known issue on macOS: memory leak of approximately 0.2MB/second (30fps games) or 0.4MB/second (60fps games).** All obvious potential culprits in the emulator itself have been ruled out, so it might be a problem in macOS itself, SDL2, or some other dependency.
-Thankfully this is slow enough that it shouldn't be a problem for most play sessions, but you may want to keep an eye on it.
+**Known issue on macOS: memory leak of approximately 0.2MB/second (30fps games) or 0.4MB/second (60fps games).** Despite best efforts, this hasn't been figured out.
+Thankfully this is slow enough that it shouldn't be a problem for most play sessions.

-Architectures other than x64 and AArch64 are completely unsupported, and this is unlikely to change.

-It would be desirable to eventually support Android.
-That is probably not too much work.
+Android support is planned.

 Input methods: